Lee Geum-min: Brighton & Hove Albion

 Lee transferred permanently to Brighton from Manchester City in August 2021.
 She scored for Albion in their 2021–22 season opener against West Ham United on 5 September 2021.
 It was her fourth goal in her last three WSL games, including the final two matches of the previous season.

+Birmingham City

+In September 2024, Lee joined Women's Championship club Birmingham City on a two-year permanent deal for an undisclosed fee, subject to league and visa approval.

 International career

-Lee was a member of the under-16 team that won the 2009 AFC U-16 Women's Championship and was in the under-17 squad that claimed the FIFA U-17 Women's World Cup the following year.
+Lee was a member of the under-16 team that won the 2009 AFC U-16 Women's Championship and was in the under-17 team that claimed the FIFA U-17 Women's World Cup the following year.
 She made two appearances at the 2011 AFC U-19 Women's Championship, scoring two goals against Australia in a 4–2 win.
 In 2013, she helped South Korea win the 2013 AFC U-19 Women's Championship and qualify for the 2014 FIFA U-20 Women's World Cup.
 Lee was selected by South Korea for the 2015 Women's World Cup and the 2019 Women's World Cup.